apaoww/yii2-oci8/README.md

 	],
 ];
 ```
-Custom User Table Migration
+Custom User's Table Migration
 ---------------------------

-You may want to create user table using migration.
-Instead of using yii default migrate, specify custom migrationPath to point to custom user table migration to avoid oracle error.
+You may want to create user's table using migration command.
+Instead of using yii default migrate (yii migrate), specify the custom migrationPath to point to custom user's table migration to avoid oracle error ('ORA-00907: missing right parenthesis).
 Note: you have to manually add user's table sequence  and primary key trigger using sql developer or toad.

 ```
 yii migrate --migrationPath=@apaoww/oci8/migrations